The Mannich Reaction

 Abstract

 The Mannich reaction consists in the condensation of ammonia or a primary or secondary amine, usually as the hydrochloride, with formaldehyde and a compound containing at least one hydrogen atom of pronounced reactivity.
-The essential feature of the reaction is the replacement of the active hydrogen atom by an aminomethyl or substituted aminomethyl group.
+The essential feature of The Reaction">the reaction is the replacement of the active hydrogen atom by an aminomethyl or substituted aminomethyl group.
 The product from acetophenone, formaldehyde, and a secondary amine salt is an example.
 The product to be expected from a Mannich reaction involving an ammonium salt is a primary amine.
 The mechanism of the Mannich reaction has not been established.